Long Range Planning

 - Make sure you meet all graduation requirements by referencing the graduation checklist.

 - After completing your plan, have it reviewed by an academic advisor during a scheduled appointment.
-During the summer, we offer special hour-long advising appointments to review long-range plans.

 Some guidelines/helpful tips:

 - Make sure you select the correct major and catalog year when reviewing the Undergraduate Catalog for degree requirements.
 You can find your assigned catalog year on your degree audit.

 - If you have transferred a significant amount of junior college hours, only 72 hours from junior colleges may be applied towards BBA degree requirements (Students pursuing a Bachelor of Arts with Major in Economics may only apply up to 66 hours from junior/community college toward degree requirements)